hzhongresearch/hzhongresearch.github.io/index.md

 The data contains amended ground truth of the RGB-D Scenes dataset used in the QuickFind paper.
 The ground truth in the original RGB-D scenes dataset had many errors so I manually traced out the location of each object.
 Credit for RGB-D Scenes goes to Lai et al. Please visit their [site](https://rgbd-dataset.cs.washington.edu/dataset.html) and credit them if you use my amended data in conjunction with their RGB-D Scenes dataset.

 This project was created during my PhD.
 The associated research paper was presented at PerCom Workshops 2016.
 My research is in Ubiquitous Computing and Computer Vision.
-If you use this work please consider citing our paper.
+If you use this work please cite our paper.

 ```
 @inproceedings{zhong2016quickfind,